 Allison Turner Receives Roots Award

 Marlboro College is pleased to announce the recipient of the second annual Roots Award is Allison Turner MS ’99, who has been teaching laboratory and field techniques in the natural sciences at the college since 2006.
-The Roots Award, which recognizes an alumna or alumnus who has been outstanding in their service and commitment to the college, will be bestowed upon Allison during Home Days alumni weekend on Saturday, September 28.
+The Roots Award, which recognizes an alumna or alumnus who has been outstanding in their service and commitment to the college, was bestowed upon Allison during Home Days alumni weekend on Saturday, September 28, along with a “dragon egg” handcrafted by Jeff Bower ’92 (see below).

 “We are so grateful to Allison for all that she has contributed to the Marlboro campus and alumni community over the years,” said Maia Segura ’91, director of alumni engagement.
 “In a learning community where civic engagement and responsibility are part of the culture, Allison provides a model for the rest of us.”